 Deputy Chief Boenker is actively involved with the Lee’s Summit Football Association, Lee’s Summit Baseball Association, Lee’s Summit Christian Church, Metropolitan Chief’s and Sheriff’s Association, and the Missouri Police Chief’s Association.

 Major Mike Childs

-Major Mike Childs began his service with the Lee’s Summit Police Department in 1989 after his enlistment in the U.S. Air Force earning promotion below the zone and recognition as 15th Air Force Outstanding 1st Term Airman.
+Major Mike Childs began his service with the Lee’s Summit Police Department in 1989 after service in the U.S. Air Force earning promotion below the zone and recognition as 15th Air Force Outstanding 1st Term Airman.

-After three years with the department, he was selected as the first K-9 officer and spent six years in the unit working with his canine partner Caiy.
+After three years with the department, he was selected as the first K-9 officer and worked for six years with his canine partner Caiy.
 He then became a D.A.R.E. officer in both elementary and middle school instruction before selection in 2002 as the department public information officer which he held for eight years.